-We also acknowledge that such resolutions are not always possible, and in those instances, you need the aggressive representation of a child custody attorney who understands how to effectively and confidently present your case to a Court that allows you to seek the most desirable result.
+We also acknowledge that such resolutions are not always possible, and in those instances, you need the aggressive representation of a child custody attorney who understands how to effectively and confidently present your case to a Court.
+Enabling the most desirable result.

 Our goal whenever possible is to obtain an amicable solution that promotes and maximizes your relationship with your child while taking into consideration your circumstances and needs.
 We provide confident and compassionate representation for any issue that may arise during your divorce or custody case as it pertains to your child including:

 Texas law defines conservatorship as a parent’s or caretaker’s legal rights and duties toward their children, and aims to protect the best interest of the child.
 Depending on the history of the child’s family and what’s in the child’s best interest, conservators can be parents, relatives, or other caregivers.
 Unless it is not in the child’s best interest, Texas law assumes that parents or caregivers will share in the rights and duties of raising the child; this is called joint managing conservatorship (JMC).
 Joint managing conservatorship does not mean equal rights or equal time to the child.
 Unless otherwise agreed to by the parties, the Court will specify which person has the right to determine where the child will primarily live; this person is called the child’s primary conservator or custodial parent, and the other person will be the noncustodial parent or caregiver.